-Saudi Crisis: Iran's Supreme Leader Says 'No Talks' With U.S. During U.N.
-Visit

-Saudi Crisis: Iran's Supreme Leader Says 'No Talks' With U.S. During U.N.
-Visit
+U.S. Detected Iran Readying Weapons Before Saudi Strike, Officials Say

+The U.S. Defense Department has sent a forensic team to Saudi Arabia to examine wreckage from the drones and missiles used in the attack.
+Intelligence officials say the outcome of those examinations could provide "compelling and convincing" evidence that Iran was behind the attack.

+The strike knocked out more than half of Saudi Arabia's oil exporting capability, rocked financial markets and prompted a spike in crude oil prices.

-Iranian Supreme Leader Ayatollah Seyyed Ali Khamenei says Iran "will hold no talks at any level with the U.S.," blaming the Trump administration for requiring too many conditions.
-The U.S.-Iran talks had been mentioned as a possibility during the upcoming U.N.
+Amid the finger-pointing over who carried out the attack, Iranian Supreme Leader Ayatollah Seyyed Ali Khamenei said Iran "will hold no talks at any level with the U.S.," blaming the Trump administration for requiring too many conditions.

+U.S.-Iran talks had been mentioned as a possibility during the upcoming U.N.
 General Assembly in New York.

-The statement comes as U.S. officials accuse Iran of playing a role in Saturday's attack on oil facilities in Saudi Arabia — an attack that was claimed by Iranian-backed Houthi rebels in Yemen.

-The U.S. administration has pursued a "maximum pressure" campaign against Iran that seeks to force it to abandon its nuclear program and make other changes.
-According to the official Islamic Republic News Agency, Khameni says it's vital for Iran to prove the strategy "has absolutely no value."
+The U.S. administration has pursued a campaign of "maximum pressure" against Iran to force it to abandon its nuclear program and make other changes.
+According to the official Islamic Republic News Agency, Khamenei says it's vital for Iran to prove that this strategy "has absolutely no value."

-If the current U.S. campaign succeeds, Khameni says, Iran could then expect to face more "maximum pressure" policies from the international community.
+If the current U.S. campaign succeeds, Khamenei says, Iran could then expect to face more "maximum pressure" policies from the international community.

-Even after Trump took a threatening tone toward Iran over the attack in Saudi Arabia, advisers to President Trump said over the weekend that a meeting between Trump and Iranian President Hassan Rouhani was still possible.
+Even after Trump took a threatening tone toward Iran over the attack in Saudi Arabia, his advisers said over the weekend that a meeting between Trump and Iranian President Hassan Rouhani was still possible.
 Iran's leader has now ruled that out, saying Iran would only speak to the Americans if the U.S. "backs off and repents, and implements the nuclear deal from which they have withdrawn."

+Speaking with reporters during a trip to California, Trump was asked about the possibility of a meeting with Rouhani next week.

+"I never rule anything out, but I prefer not meeting him," the president replied Tuesday.

-The attack knocked out more than half of Saudi Arabia's oil exporting capability and rocked financial markets.
-It has also created a pressure-packed situation in the Middle East, where a proxy war in Yemen between Iran and its Saudi rivals now threatens to escalate into a regional conflict.
+The attack has also created a pressure-packed situation in the Middle East, where a proxy war in Yemen between Iran and its Saudi rivals now threatens to escalate into a regional conflict.

+Seeking to portray the conflict in Yemen in terms of human costs rather than a contest between two bitter rivals, Iranian Foreign Minister Javad Zarif criticized the U.S. on Tuesday for speaking out forcefully when the oil supply was threatened, but not when civilians were killed in airstrikes by the Saudi-led coalition.

+Shortly afterward, the Saudi Press Agency published a report saying that a coalition group has blamed Houthi shelling for nearly 4,000 civilian deaths through December of 2018.

 The new tensions have prompted critiques from regional analysts who say the Trump administration's policy of pulling out of the international nuclear deal and isolating Iran has backed the country into a corner.